ORLOG-NTUA/CISAMS/README.md

 3. **AHP_python** — Integrated assessment across all pillars
 4. **AUGMECON2_GAMS** — Trade-off analysis using GAMS

+## 📦 Maintainer
+If you have questions about this repository or if you would like to apply the CISAMS framework to your own case study, please contact the maintainer of this repository at: ntua.orlog@gmail.com

 ## 📦 Funding
 Integrated Circularity and Sustainability Assessment of Manufacturing Systems is carried out within the framework of the National Recovery and Resilience Plan Greece 2.0, funded by the European Union – NextGenerationEU (Implementation body: HFRI | Project Number: 16148).